 Child Passport – How to Get a Passport for a Minor?

 The most important thing to know when applying for a passport for a child under 16 is both parents or guardians need to apply with the minor.
-Renewals are not allowed for minors if the passports are expired or almost expired.
+You will not be able to renew a child passport as the existing passport is only valid for 5 years and not renewable.
 Minors with almost expired or already expired passports need to apply for a new passport using the new passport application form.
-This application form should be completed and signed before a passport agent.
+This application form should be completed and signed by a passport agent.

 - Complete DS-11 Application Form for New Passport

 - (fill out the form but do not sign it until you present it to a passport agent.)

 - These should be color photos and conform to the regulations for passport photos.